nandland/memory/README.md

 First navigate to directory to import this repository.
 Then do:

-git subtree add --prefix fifo https://github.com/nandland/fifo.git master --squash
+git subtree add --prefix memory https://github.com/nandland/memory.git master --squash